Introduction to Fuzzy Logic System

 - Fuzzy Logic Construction is very easy to read and comprehend as it closely mimics the way Human-Mind make the decision.

-- Fuzzy Logic’s nuances involve the use of key maths concepts like Set Theory and Probability, which makes it apt to solve all kinds of day-to-day challenges that humanity faces.
+- Fuzzy Logic’s nuances involve using key math concepts like Set Theory and Probability, which makes it apt to solve all kinds of day-to-day challenges that humanity faces.

 - Fuzzy Logic can provide efficient solutions to a very complex problem across different industries.